Dental Emergency, No Insurance: 4 Tips to Get Affordable Care

 - Dull toothaches

-While these issues may be less urgent, it’s still important to schedule an appointment with a professional as soon as you can to prevent issues from worsening.
+While these issues may be less urgent, it’s important to schedule an appointment with a professional as soon as you can to prevent issues from worsening.
+Waiting to address dental issues can make them more painful and costly to fix down the line.

-For more help figuring out whether you should see a dentist, get advice on when you need to go to the dentist about your tooth pain.
+For more help determining if you should see a dental professional, find out when you need to go to the dentist about your tooth pain.

 Tip #2: Determine an Action Plan for Emergencies